Smartling/smartling-samples/visual-context/python/README.md

 ## Checking the results

-After each of the script pairs below is run, a new job is created in Smartling and authorized for translation.
+After each of the scripts below is run, a new job is created in Smartling and authorized for translation.
 To see how context has been attached:

 1. Log in to Smartling at [https://dashboard.smartling.com](https://dashboard.smartling.com) and navigate to your test project
 2. Click on the project *Jobs* tab (next to the *Summary* tab)
-3. Click on the first job listed
+3. Click on the newly created job (should be listed first)
 4. Click the three dots under *Actions* on the right, and select *Edit in CAT Tool*.
 (You might need to wait a few seconds until the job is authorized and 'in progress' before doing this.)
 5. Move the cursor between the translatable strings to see the context for each string.
 You can check the *Additional Details* section in the upper right to see the file URI and other information.